yaniker/One-shot-skill-assessment-in-high-stakes-domains-with-limited-data-via-meta-learning/README.md

 Please use the following citation:

-	BibTeX: @article{yanik2022one,
+	BibTeX:@article{yanik2024one,
-	  title={One-shot domain adaptation in video-based assessment of surgical skills}, author={Yanik, Erim and Schwaitzberg, Steven and Yang, Gene and Intes, Xavier and De, Suvranu}, journal={arXiv preprint arXiv:2301.00812},
+	  title={One-shot skill assessment in high-stakes domains with limited data via meta learning}, author={Yanik, Erim and Schwaitzberg, Steven and Yang, Gene and Intes, Xavier and Norfleet, Jack and Hackett, Matthew and De, Suvranu}, journal={Computers in Biology and Medicine},
-	  year={2022}
+	  pages={108470},
+	  year={2024},
+	  publisher={Elsevier}
 	}

 	APA: Yanik, E., Schwaitzberg, S., Yang, G., Intes, X., Norfleet, J., Hackett, M., & De, S. (2024).
 One-shot skill assessment in high-stakes domains with limited data via meta learning.
 Computers in Biology and Medicine, 108470.